1. What programs are available and when do they start?

 9. What happens in the intake call?

-A BenCham advisor will discuss your background, industry preferences, required skills, ideal duration, and any logistical needs to create a personalized shortlist of companies.
+A Benelux Chamber advisor will discuss your background, industry preferences, required skills, ideal duration, and any logistical needs to create a personalized shortlist of companies.

 10. How does the matchmaking process look like?